-3. Conclusion
+5. Conclusion

-The suggested programmable systems taxonomy permits to systematize the known processor architectures and purposefully choose way of their development.
+The suggested programmable systems taxonomy permits not only to systematize the known processor architectures, but also to purposefully choose their development on the basis of the biological systems' evolution.

 This new development represents the creation of the stored algorithm architectures (context-sensitive program).
 These architectures decide many tasks of the computer industry that may not be principally decided in the Von Neumann traditional model or other known models.
 In this case the processor is simplified and its project price is brought down as well as its technical characteristics are improved.
 Also the decisions include the increased processor language level, decreased compiler as wells software costs, "naturally" realized parallelism using traditional imperative languages, effectively and dynamically reconfigurated processor.